VendelinSlezak/BleskOS/README.md

 - Support for Extended Boot Record and Global Partition Table
 - Graphic Editor shows dimensions of image
 - System board and System log can be partially controlled by mouse

-**Update 1**
-- First version of BleskOS rewritten from assembly to C

 ## How to try BleskOS